benniemosher/benniemosher.com/_posts/2014-08-10-submitting-changes-to-my-dotfiles-upstream.md

 title: Submitting Changes to my .dotfiles upstream
 description: How to submit changes to a repos upstream repository
 categories:
-  - .dotfiles
+- ".dotfiles"
 - Vim
 tags:
 - dotfiles
 - learning
 - thoughtbot
 - vim

 ---
 At work I have started to use Vim more often.
 In doing so I have adapted my coworker&#8217;s dotfiles repo (which is based off of thoughtbot&#8217;s dotfiles) and started using it for myself.
 I have forked it [here](https://github.com/benniemosher/dotfiles).
 To install read the [README.md](https://github.com/benniemosher/dotfiles/blob/master/README.md) or [thoughtbot&#8217;s install blog post](http://robots.thoughtbot.com/manage-team-and-personal-dotfiles-together-with-rcm).

 I recently hit a problem with using these dotfiles in that I wanted to make some changes to my setup but still wanted to be able to contribute things back to my coworkers dotfiles.
 So, I started to do some research and was able to get ahold of [@r00k](https://twitter.com/r00k) and [@croaky](https://twitter.com/croaky) on Twitter and [@croaky](https://twitter.com/croaky) mapped me to this [blog post from thoughtbot](http://robots.thoughtbot.com/keeping-a-github-fork-updated).